abhirajadhikary06/EcoFix/README.md

 ⭐ Show Your Support

 If you like this project, don’t forget to star 🌟 the repo and share it with your friends!
 Let’s make the world a better place together! 🌍💚

-Just save this content as **README.md** in your project directory, and you're all set!
-Let me know if you need more tweaks or extra details! 😊🚀